 - Buyers with a good financial standing only get a small reprieve if they opt for zero downpayment offers, because the monthly obligation that will be paying would be way higher from a normal car loan.
 However, it is handy for people who cannot afford huge downpayments.

-Want to apply for a loan but don’t know which among hundred of moneylenders in Singapore is the right lender for you?
-With a few clicks away, Instant Loan can automatically connect you with the most suitable moneylender that can grant you 6x worth of your salary.
+Want to apply for a loan but don’t know which financial institution in Singapore is the right option for you?
+With a few clicks away, Instant Loan can automatically connect you with the most suitable financial institutions that can grant you 6x worth of your salary.
 Get our free loan quotes today!